-3.5.1 Approximately 5% of the permanent and temporary works boundaries of the Proposed Scheme do not presently have peat depth data coverage.
-However, desk-based information and ecological surveys indicate that peat in these areas is unlikely to be greater than 0.50m thick.
+3.5.1 Approximately 7% of the permanent and temporary works boundaries of the Proposed Scheme do not presently have peat depth data coverage at the time of writing.
+However, desk-based and ecological surveys indicate that peat greater than 0.50m thickness is unlikely to be present in most of these areas, particularly as they are situated on superficial deposits of glaciofluvial origin.